AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 Theme Editor is a business-user and web-designer/developer friendly interface that provides functionalities required to specify the styling of various adaptive form <!-- and interactive communication --> elements easily.
 When you create a theme, it is stored as a separate entity like forms <!--  , interactive communications, letters, document fragments, and data dictionaries-->.

 The Theme Editor lets you customize styles of the components styled in a theme.
-You can customize how a form or intreactive communication looks on a device.
+You can customize how a form <!-- or interactive communication --> looks on a device.

 The Theme Editor is divided in two panels: